tsackton/taelgar/Worldbuilding/Brainstorming/Sembara Guide from Google.md

 The winter passes slowly.
 Food is scare, and although no battles are fought, several skirmishes almost break out into a full blown battle.
 As 1568 dawns, it seemed to all that a battle would break out.
 Elaine and Anne were no longer speaking to each other.
 The first to leave were the barons of the highlands.
 As the capital emptied over fears of errupting violence, a compromise was reached.
 The halflings (or maybe lizardfolk?) negotiated an agreement: Anne would withdraw to Telham, Elaine to Tyrwingha, and Wisym would take the throne.

 Wisym was crowned king Wisym I in the summer of 1568.
-However, following the lead of Zovcka, Ardlas, Breva, and Lavnoch refused to acknowledge this compromise.
+However, Ardlas, Breva, and Lavnoch refused to acknowledge this compromise.
 Anne, with stronger ties to the Volta river valley, was proclaimed Queen of Breva, and Ardlas and Lavnoch proclaimed their own rulers.